 Klaus Keysberg

-So first of all, if you look at KPI like order intake or [indiscernible] that the considered early IPO, earlier terms of this fiscal year, and since then, the situation with Oregon take improved a lot.
+So first of all, if you look at KPI like order intake or something that we considered an early IPO in earlier terms of this fiscal year.
+And since then, the situation with order intake improved a lot.
 So we were actually already some months ago, and we are at the already from the performance of the business.
 Anyway, at the moment.
 This is very clear.
 So it's the situation.
 I think the assets improved into a very positive way.
 So the assets in itself, the situation improved, first of all.
 The second is we do not have such a time pressure because the financing of the development of the business with -- for the moment, and for the next couple of years, let's say this way, we do not necessarily need this money to finance the growth of this business.
 And therefore, I mean, we clearly look at what kind of value crystallization is able to reach in a potential ideal.
 This is something that we look at it.

 Christian Obst

-Just [indiscernible], of course, but in the end, we also don't need that money for [indiscernible] if you would place a stake of 10% to 15%.
+Just want to remark on that.
+Of course, but in the end, we also don't need that money so far.
+So if you would place a stake of 10% to 15%.
 You don't need that money so far.
 We discussed it earlier.
 But it could be some kind of a motivation for people within nucera saying, okay, we are no IP owed.
 And some people, obviously, top management they have.
 They have steaks, maybe in that IPO.
 So it could be a motivation for the people there.

 You are clearly right and the team is highly motivated to do so.
 But we as a shareholder had also something to let's say, to consider what kind of argument is now higher, but it's very clear.
 Our this company's, our first priority is to IPO this company.
 And time will bring the right time.

 Claus Ehrenbeck